numero2/contao-proper-filenames/README.md

 About
 --
-Sanitizes the filenames of files uploaded via the Contao File manager.
+Sanitizes the filenames of files uploaded via the Contao file manager or Contao form.
 [Read more](https://www.numero2.de/contao/erweiterungen/proper-filenames.html)

 System requirements
 --